Who Should Attend

 Check the agenda ahead of time to plan which breakout you want to attend and when.
 Some only occur once, so you’ll want to make sure you don’t miss a “must attend” session.
 Session descriptions are available here.

-The Fall 2018 NSF Grants Conference mobile app will be available on Google Play for Android, and the Apple Store for iPhone users by November 1, 2018.
+A Spring 2019 NSF Grants Conference mobile app will be available on Google Play for Android, and the Apple Store for iPhone a few weeks before teh conference.
 The app allows you to: create your own agenda; research sessions and speakers; locate breakout sessions on a map; and get push notifications to remind you of what’s next.
 You can also access presentations by clicking on the session name.
 Download it before you get to New Orleans!

 Take Advantage of the Q&A Time

 Most sessions include time for questions and answers.
 If you have a question, just ask.
 Chances are others are wondering the same thing.
 If time runs out before we get to you, write your question down (along with your contact information) and drop it in the Question box at the registration desk.
 We’ll do our best to get you a timely response.

 How much do you already know about NSF?
 Visit the organization’s “About NSF” webpage to fill-in any knowledge gaps on the basics.